 Three Steps Accounting and Consulting Firms Can Take to Make AI Work for Their Business

 AI and machine learning have been hot topics in the industry for some time, but the adoption of this broad category of technology within accounting and consulting firms is only now becoming more commonplace, and early efforts have yielded mixed results.
-As discussed in the Intapp Connect20 session, Strengthen Your Decision-Making with Third-Party Data and AI, accounting and consulting firm leaders are excited to continue exploring how they can best leverage AI in their firms.
-There are, of course, some critical considerations to keep in mind to ensure you optimize your AI implementation to not only enhance the performance of your professionals and their processes, but also deliver better service to your clients.
+As discussed in the Intapp Connect20 session, Strengthen Your Decision-Making with Third-Party Data and AI, accounting and consulting firm leaders are excited to continue exploring how they can best leverage AI and machine learning in their firms.
+There are, of course, some critical considerations to keep in mind to ensure you optimize your accounting and consulting AI implementation to not only enhance the performance of your professionals and their processes, but also deliver better service to your clients.

 1. Diagnose Acute Problems and Prescribe AI for Desired Outcomes